-“The DNA of HiLASE is composed of the three main virtues: Uniqueness, Usefulness, and Credibility.
-Therefore, members of HiLASE are expected to push the frontier of laser technology beyond its current limits, serve as a bridge between the academic world and industry, and be a reliable partner in doing so.
-These virtues embody our mission slogan of Superlasers for the real world.” — Tomas Mocek, Head of HiLASE
+“The DNA of HiLASE Centre is composed of the three main virtues: Uniqueness, Usefulness, and Credibility.
+Therefore, members of HiLASE Centre are expected to push the frontier of laser technology beyond its current limits, serve as a bridge between the academic world and industry, and be a reliable partner in doing so.
+These virtues embody our mission slogan of Superlasers for the real world.” — Tomas Mocek, Head of HiLASE Centre

-The HiLASE center is a part of the Institute of Physics, the largest institute of the Czech Academy of Sciences.
+The HiLASE Centre is a part of the Institute of Physics, the largest institute of the Czech Academy of Sciences.
 The present research programme of the Institute comprises five branches of physics: particle physics, the physics of condensed matter, solid state physics, optics and plasma physics.

 Tomas Mocek, Head of HiLASE: “Implement today, perfect tomorrow”